What is Laser skin resurfacing?

 Complications and risks of Laser skin resurfacing include the following conditions:

-*Many patients come to me following Laser with another surgeon with complaints of fat loss.
+*Many patients come to me following Laser resurfacing with another surgeon with complaints of fat loss.
 Fat grafting has helped many of those patients!
-See this blog post to learn more about why laser resurfacing can cause facial fat loss and be sure to read through all of the comments there, too.
+Learn more about why laser resurfacing can cause facial fat loss and be sure to read through all of the comments there, too.

 How much does Laser skin resurfacing cost?